This article describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.

 The Feeder Layer System field controls the layer used for the upstream feeder connected to this equipment.
 The layer of downstream feeders is controlled by the distribution equipment that they are connected to.

-The Initial Block field controls the block that is first used during the Generate commands for the equipment.
-After the equipment is inserted, use the DM Electrical RT->Change->Change Graphics command to change the block that is used for a piece of equipment.
-Changing this value will not change the block once it is inserted on the drawing.
+The Initial Block field controls the block that is first used during the Generate commands for the equipment, which are covered in the Automatic Generation and Customization Options article.
+Changing this value will not change the block once it is inserted on the drawing; instead, you can use the Change Graphics command to change the block used for that piece of equipment.

 The Initial Fed From field is used during the Generate Riser command to control whether the equipment is fed from the top or bottom.
 The initial feeder will approach the equipment from this direction.
-Once the equipment is inserted on the drawing, you need to manually adjust the feeder if the direction it is fed from changes.
-Changing this value will not change the feeder route once it is inserted on the drawing.
+Changing this value will not change the feeder route once it is inserted on the drawing; if adjustments need to be made, you must make them manually.